 No vomiting or diarrhea for 24 hours

-Breathing is comfortable without medication
+Breathing is regular and comfortable without medication

 When to get a doctors note: